-&lt;sup>17 S. Bewley, 'Restricting the Freedom of Pregnant Women' in D. Dickenson (Ed.), Ethical Issues in Maternal-Fetal Medicine (Cambridge: Cambridge University Press, 2002), p.
-140 (available as an ebook via the University library / see entry in library catalogue]
+21 S. Bewley, 'Restricting the Freedom of Pregnant Women' in D. Dickenson (ed.), Ethical Issues in Maternal-Fetal Medicine (Cambridge: Cambridge University Press, 2002), p.
+140 (ebook available via University library)

-Why might it be morally acceptable to intervene to prevent harmful behavioiur where a woman is incapable of stopping this behaviour herself and it is not morally acceptable to intervene to prevent harmful behaviour if the woman is capable of stopping herself but refuses to do so?
+Why might it be morally acceptable to intervene to prevent harmful behaviour where an individual is incapable of stopping this behaviour herself and it is not morally acceptable to intervene to prevent harmful behaviour if the individual is capable of stopping themselves but refuses to do so?
 What do you think about the framework and qualifications (pp. 143-144) that Bewley puts forward to justify intervening with pregnant women's actions?
-Do you think that non-consensual caesarean sections or mandatory antenatal HIV testing could be justified by this framework?
+Do you think What do you think about the framework and qualifications (pp. 143-144) that Bewley puts forward to justify intervening with pregnant women's actions?
+Do you think that non-consensual caesarean sections or mandatory antenatal genetic testing could be justified by this framework? puts forward to justify intervening with pregnant women's actions?
+Do you think that non-consensual caesarean sections or mandatory antenatal genetic testing puts forward to justify intervening with pregnant women's actions?
+Do you think that non-consensual caesarean sections or mandatory antenatal genetic testing